When AJ Met Edwina at the V&A Museum

 Seven years ago, when I interviewed Sir David Attenborough for the launch of Frozen Planet, he told me that he was optimistic about the future, despite the challenges we face.
 ‘Human beings are the smartest mammals on the planet.
 I hope that we will innovate our way out of trouble’, he said.
 It seems that he was right.

 Unless we want to get in a spaceship with Elon Musk and move to Mars, it is time to use our imaginations to dream up and create a super sustainable world, where nature is all around us, not a thing apart.
 The Fashioned from Nature exhibition proves this point.
-It is full of extraordinary and ingenious ideas for creating new, luxurious fibres from mushrooms to citrus waste and even clothes made from recyclable paper and Emma Watson’s super sustainable Met Gala gown, made a new polyester yarn spun from recycled plastic bottles in Italy.
+It is full of extraordinary and ingenious ideas for creating a bold new idea of fashion.
+The future of fashion is about new, luxurious fibres from mushrooms to citrus waste and even clothes made from recyclable paper and Emma Watson’s super sustainable Met Gala gown, made from a new polyester yarn spun from recycled plastic bottles in Italy.
+It is also about growing natural fibres such as cotton, flax, and silk more sustainably, using organic farming methods.

 In the near future, I have no doubt that the idea of sending a barely worn garment to landfill will be considered primitive and wasteful and those circular economy ideas will rule the roost not just in our wardrobes, but in every aspect of our lives, and our the throwaway society gives way to a new greenage of alchemy, pillar box red lipstick, and glorious reinvention.